Celebration of Scholars 2026

 Showcasing Student Research, Creativity, Innovation, and Service

-The Celebration of Scholars is Northwest Missouri State University’s annual showcase of student and faculty achievement and is the largest showcase of student learning and engagement on the Northwest campus.
-Rooted in our commitment to “Every Student, Every Day,” this signature event brings together the entire Bearcat community to highlight research, creativity, innovation, and service across all disciplines.
+The Celebration of Scholars is Northwest’s annual showcase of student and faculty achievement and is the largest showcase of student learning and engagement on the campus.
+Rooted in the University’s mission of focusing on “student success — every student, every day,” this signature event brings together the campus community to highlight research, creativity, innovation and service across all disciplines.

-Through posters, performances, activities, exhibits, and presentations, students and faculty share their ideas, discoveries, and passions—demonstrating the curiosity, collaboration, and excellence that define Northwest.
-The Celebration fosters career readiness, mentorship, and pride, while building meaningful connections with alumni, employers, and community partners.
+Through posters, performances, activities, exhibits and presentations, students and faculty share ideas, discoveries and passions — demonstrating the curiosity, collaboration and excellence that define Northwest.
+The Celebration fosters career readiness, mentorship and pride, while building meaningful connections with alumni, employers and community partners.

 Explore sessions that: